The Center Conjecture for thick spherical buildings: Spherical Coxeter complexes

-The convex hull of $n-1$ pairwise orhogonal $n$-vertices and their antipodes is a $(n-2)$-sphere, but it is not a wall, in particular, it is not a subcomplex.
+The convex hull of $n-1$ pairwise orthogonal $n$-vertices and their antipodes is a $(n-2)$-sphere, but it is not a wall, in particular, it is not a subcomplex.
 Its simplicial convex hull is $S$.

 If $n\geq 5$ ($n=4$) there are three (four) types of singular spheres of codimension 2.
 They correspond to the two (three) types of segments connecting two $(n-1)$-vertices at distance $\pihalf$ and the unique type of segments connecting two $(n-1)$-vertices at distance $\pithird$.
 We say that a sphere of the last type is a $(n-3)$-sphere {\em of type $\pithird$}.